Posted on Leave a comment

 2. It Drifts in Turns

 During sustained turns or unusual attitudes, the accelerometer-based attitude correction gets confused.
 Centrifugal forces mimic gravity, and the system can lose accuracy.
-Certified AHRS units compensate for this with GPS-aided algorithms; Stratux does not do this reliably.
+Certified AHRS units compensate for this with GPS-aided algorithms; Stratux handles this through its complementary filter, though extended coordinated turns can reduce accuracy temporarily — similar to how even vacuum-driven attitude indicators precess during extended turns.

 3. Mounting Matters (A Lot)

 Stratux AHRS assumes the sensor is level with the aircraft’s attitude.
-If your Stratux unit is sitting at an angle on your passenger seat or slipping around in a cupholder, the attitude indication will be wrong.
-Some pilots 3D-print custom mounts or Velcro the unit to a flat surface—but even then, calibration is tricky.
+If your Stratux unit is sitting at an angle on your passenger seat or slipping around in a cupholder, the attitude indication won’t be accurate.
+The solution is simple: secure your Stratux unit with a proper mount, Velcro, or 3D-printed bracket on a flat surface.
+With good mounting and calibration, AHRS performs well.

 4. Vibration Degrades Performance